There are 2 advertising codes of practice that describe how businesses should advertise.

 They cover all kinds of promotional communications, depending where the advert or promotion will appear.

-The CAP non-broadcast code has rules that cover non-broadcast advertising (eg print, online), sales promotion and direct marketing (eg telesales and email).
+The CAP non-broadcast code has rules that cover non-broadcast advertising (for example print, online), sales promotion and direct marketing (such as telesales and email).

-The code specifies standards for accuracy and honesty that businesses must stick to, including specific conditions, eg:
+The code specifies standards for accuracy and honesty that businesses must stick to, including specific conditions, such as: